smiths/swhs/Program/CCode/README.md

 Regardless of which of the above options you choose, you must also add the paths to the CVODE and gnuplot libraries to your system's PATH variable.

-Once all of this has been successfully completed, the program can be run from this directory using the following command:
+Once all of this has been successfully completed, the program can be run from this directory using the following command on Windows:

 - make -f Makefile.txt

+Or on Mac OS X:

+- make

 The software testing for SWHS uses the Unity C testing framework.
-To run the tests on the software, execute the following command from this directory:
+To run the tests on the software, execute the following command from this directory on Windows:

-- make -f Makefile.txt tests
+- make -f Makefile.txt test

+Or on Mac OS X:

+-make test

-To remove all of the generated files from your directory after running the software, use the following command:
+To remove all of the generated files from your directory after running the software, use the following command on Windows:

 - make -f Makefile.txt clean

+Or on MacOS X:

+- make clean